Advisory Council

 Texas Department of Family and Protective Services (Retired)

 Susan Spangler.
-LMSW, is a retired social worker who spent over 30 years working for child welfare agencies in Nebraska, Indiana, Kansas and most recently in Texas for the Department of Family and Protective Services.
+LMSW is a retired social worker who spent over 30 years working for child welfare agencies in Nebraska, Indiana, Kansas, and most recently in TX. for the Department of Family and Protective Services.

 Joe Woodard